Please note that Tapas no longer supports Internet Explorer.

 “That sounds about right.
 I’m flying up tomorrow, so we should go grab a few beers the day after.
 I’ll be around until New Year’s, so we’ll have plenty of time to catch up.”

 “Sure.
 But hey, did you already book a hotel?
 Or do you need a place to stay?
 I have a spare room.”
-As soon as those words were out of his mouth, Kyle realized what a huge mistake he’d made.
+As soon as the words were out of his mouth, Kyle realized what a huge mistake he’d made.
 In his head, he could hear Ryka cackling.
-But he couldn’t take his offer back.
+But he couldn’t rescind his offer.

 “Really?
 That would be great.
 Just like college, right?”